 Poor isolation.
-These headphones have an open back and therefore don't isolate any sound below 2KHz.
+These headphones have an open-back design and therefore don't isolate any sound below 2KHz.
 Above 2KHz, they perform poorly, achieving only 13dB of overall attenuation in the Treble Range.

 Poor leakage.
 Due to their open-back design, the Sennheiser HD 518 leak a lot of sound throughout a broad range of frequencies.
 The significant portion of the leakage is spread between 300Hz and 20KHz which makes the leaked sound quite audible to the people around you.